Read more

 Thursday, 12 June 2025

-They will remain on our website until Sunday 24 August, 10 full weeks from the day they were uploaded, 12 June 2025.
+The Athens 2025 session recordings (those for which speakers' consent was obtained), will remain on our website until Sunday 24 August, 10 full weeks from the day they were uploaded, 12 June 2025.

 As announced online and via newsletters, access is reserved for active ESSTS members for the current calendar year, and for conference attendees –virtual and in-person–*.